 If you were working multiple jobs prior to your injury, and you’re still able to work one of your jobs, you may qualify for temporary total disability benefits even while you’re working.
 It’s rare, but it’s called concurrent dissimilar employment.
 But be careful—under most circumstances, taking total disability benefits while earning an income subjects people to civil and criminal consequences.

-If you have any other questions about your workers’ compensation case, speak with the Atlanta workers’ comp attorney at Douglas F. Kaleita P.C. today!
+If you have any other questions about your workers’ compensation case, speak with the Atlanta workers’ comp attorney at Kaleita Law Firm, LLC today!
 We offer free consultations, so learn your options in a call.